iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : The function must print the content of size bytes of the buffer pointed by b
     * Expected Results : The output should look like the example they provided and formatted exactly the same way.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Margaret Heffernan Quote: “Noise is a buffer, more effective than cubicles or booth walls.”*